papito/siftlog-py/README.md

 ### Dynamic logging context - callbacks
 Often you need to add dynamic contextual data to log statements as opposed to one-time constants.
 SiftLog can except methods that will provide dynamic information depending on the context.

-Logging request IDs or user IDs are very common use cases, so to log a thread-local property with Flask, for example, we can do the following:
+Logging request IDs or user IDs is a very common use case.
+To log a thread-local property with Flask, for example, we can do the following:

 ```python
 import flask